APEX: Empowering LLMs with Physics-Based Task Planning for Real-time Insight: Experiments

 \section{Experiments}

 To evaluate APEX, we introduce a new \textbf{LLM Physical Reasoning Benchmark}, testing AI models’ ability to predict and adapt to dynamic environments.
 The evaluation consists of three primary experiments as shown in Table \ref{tab:experiment_summary}.
+Results for other open-source LLMs are reported in Tables \ref{tab:llm_backbones}--\ref{tab:obstacle_hard}.
+Additional evaluations include a dedicated physical benchmark (Appendix~\ref{sec:physical_benchmark}) and a real-world application case study (Appendix~\ref{sec:real_world}).